 The pastry should support the jam, not overpower it.
 In Singapore, the most popular style is a buttery, crumbly tart that melts lightly in the mouth.

-Good pastry should:
+High-quality pastry should:

 -

-Be rich but not greasy
+Be rich but never greasy

 -